paqtcom/graphite-design-system-site/src/guidelines/components-usage.md

 ></script>
 ```

-Then you can use the elements anywhere in your blade templates, but you have to use `wire:ignore`
+Then you can use the elements anywhere in your blade templates, but you have to use `wire:ignore`.

 For example: